-If the grain supply from Egypt reduced then food became scarce and the people of Rome volatile, if the grain supply ceased altogether then Rome would starve and the people rise in revolt.
-Securing Egypt for Rome then, was the priority of the Republic and Empire alike and so it could be said that food really did permeate every aspect of Roman life.
+Securing Egypt for Rome was the priority of the Republic and Empire alike, if the people starved then they fell, and so it could be said that food really did permeate every aspect of Roman life.

 Eggs, fish, and particularly shellfish, were readily available in the local markets but there were no tomatoes, a product now so closely associated with Italy.
 It wasn’t an indigenous fruit and only became available as an import following Spain’s conquest of Mexico in the sixteenth century.

-Being able to dine on meat was a rare treat for the poor and would invariably have been the more readily available either chicken or pork, all cooked in olive oil.
+Being able to dine on meat was a rare treat and would invariably have been either pork or chicken, all cooked in olive oil.

-Many Romans ate from commercial outlets that sold ready-made cakes and pastries, and these early takeaways were common throughout most the cities.
+Many Romans ate from commercial outlets that sold ready-made cakes and pastries, and these early takeaways common throughout the city.

 Bear and mead were commonly consumed in the northern provinces of the Empire but rarely in Rome, neither did they drink milk believing it unclean deriving as it did from the procreative organs of animals.